-- (1) PGH's sub-subsidiary Jiangxi Anya Trading Co., Ltd. was de-registered in March, 2021 - (2) New Ocean Precision Components (Ganzhou) Co., Ltd., a 2nd-tier subsidiary of Yen Yung International Investment Co., Ltd., was resolved in April 2021. - (3) Dongguan Pan-International Precision Electronics Co., Ltd., a 2nd-tier subsidiary of PGH, acquired an 80% equity in Wuhu Ruichang Electric System Co., Ltd. in June 2021.
-Hence the new investee was included in this consolidated financial report. - (4) Please refer to Schedule 8 for the detailed disclosure of information on the indirect reinvestment by the subsidiary above in mainland China companies. - (5) The financial reports of some insignificant subsidiaries of the Group have not been reviewed by an independent auditor. - 3.
+- (1) Pan-International Precision Electronic Co., Ltd., a 2nd-tier subsidiary of PGH, acquired an 80% equity in CJ Electric Systems Co., Ltd. in June 2021.
+Hence the new investee was included in this consolidated financial report.
+Pan-International Precision Electronic Co., Ltd. acquired an additional 20% shares in circulation of CJ Electric Systems Co., Ltd. in September 2022 worth \$71,576 in cash.
+The book value of non-controlling interests of CJ Electric Systems Co., Ltd. was \$61,540 as of the date of acquisition.
+For the specific transaction, non-controlling interests lost were worth \$61,540. - (2) PGH's subsidiary GREAT HAVEN HOLDINGS LTD. was de-registered in November 2022. - (3) Pan-International Corporation (S) Pte Ltd. (PIS), a sub-subsidiary of PGH, conducted a cash capital increase in the first quarter of 2023.
+The Group did not subscribe in proportion to its shareholding, causing the shareholding to fall to 30%.
+As a result, the Group lost its control over PIS, so it will not be included in the consolidated financial statements from the date of loss of control. - (4) Please refer to Schedule 8 for the detailed disclosure of information on the indirect reinvestment by the subsidiary above in mainland China companies. - (5) The financial reports of some insignificant subsidiaries of the Group have not been reviewed by an independent auditor. - 3.
 Subsidiaries not included in the consolidated financial reports: No such situation. - 4.
 Different adjustment and treatment methods of subsidiary accounting period: No such situation. - 5.
 Major limitation: No such situation. - 6.
-Subsidiaries with significant non-controlling interests in the Group
+Subsidiaries with significant non-controlling interests in the group

-The total amount of non-controlling interests of the Group as of March 31, 2022, December 31, 2021, and March 31, 2021 were NT\$1,793,348, NT\$1,682,573, and NT\$1,609,763 respectively.
+The total amount of non-controlling interests of the Group as of March 31, 2023, December 31, 2022, and March 31, 2022 were NT\$1,896,415, NT\$1,870,302, and NT\$1,793,348, respectively.
 The following is the information about the significant non-controlling interests of the Group and its subsidiaries: